JonKing93/DASH/Tutorials/ensembleMetadata/rows.md

 rows = 1:5;
 meta = ensMeta.rows(rows, 'lat', true);
 ```
 will return "meta" as a structure with a "T" field rather than as an array of latitude metadata.
+Note that the "fullStruct" argument cannot be used when setting the second input to 0.
+In this case, the method will always return a string vector of variable names.

 <br>
 Alright, that's the tutorial.
 You can find more examples of how to use ensembleMetadata objects in the PSM and kalmanFilter tutorials.
 If you are interested in concatenating ensembles, removing ensemble members or variables, or exercising greater control over metadata queries, check out the [ensembleMetadata advanced topics](advanced).